Metadata, the data model and automating record-keeping

 With the panacea of auto-classification built in, why is there continued resistance by business users to use eCM systems?

 Probably because business users still view eCM as a disruptive technology.
-The organisation needs records management but business users are looking to streamline their processes, save time, save energy and materials, improve quality, accuracy, precision and productivity.
-SharePoint’s popularity is, in part, due to its open development environment which enables business users to create information systems that enhance their business processes.
+The organisation requires records to be managed but business users are looking to streamline their processes, saving time, energy and materials; improving quality, accuracy, precision and productivity.
+SharePoint’s popularity is, in part, due to its agile development environment which enables business users to create information systems that enhance their business processes. eCM systems, even with auto-classification are not necessarily seen by business users as achieving this objective.

 - Enterprise resource planning (ERP) systems comprise a suite of integrated applications designed to support and automate processes such as product planning, development, manufacturing processes, sales and marketing, inventory.